Rephaelaplacador/PersonalPortfolio/README.md

 - **Theme Switching**: Click the theme toggle button in the header to switch between light and dark modes.
 - **Dynamic Components**: The application dynamically updates content using modular components for better maintainability.

-## Contribution

-Contributions are welcome!
-If you'd like to suggest new features, report bugs, or enhance the codebase, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----